 This course will be equally helpful for students on any instrument or voice.
 No instrument is required to complete assignments.
 This course is not a substitute for private lessons or ensembles, but builds a strong foundation for musical literacy and active participation in music for life.

-Classes will be held every other Tuesday afternoon from 1:30-2:30 pm for eight classes, starting September 11.
+Classes will be held every other week from 1:30-2:30 pm for eight classes, starting Wednesday, September 5th and continuing every other Tuesday starting on September 18th .
 The $65/semester fee covers tuition plus a student workbook and CD.
 Parents are asked to attend class with their students and continue the assignments daily at home.
 Parents may also order an optional teacher’s guide.

 Course teacher Emily Thompson is a professional violinist and teacher with a master’s degree in music from Indiana University.
 She has experience teaching in private lesson and classroom settings from beginner to college level, and has performed with the Fort Wayne Philharmonic in addition to many other ensembles.
 Emily and her husband, Jason, are members of Redeemer Lutheran Church in Fort Wayne, and have two sons.